This toolkit is for PFAC members interested in bringing OpenNotes to the patients, families and clinicians in their health system.

 After implementation, there are opportunities to improve OpenNotes.
 Advisors should periodically give feedback and guide any recommended changes.

 - Help create communications materials to increase portal registration.

 - Advocate for the sharing of mental health notes.

 - Advise on the development and implementation of a patient feedback survey.

 - Provide feedback on survey data and input on how to resolve issues.

 - If there is an ongoing OpenNotes oversight committee, advisors should be members.

 Beth Israel Deaconess Medical Center’s (BIDMC) hospital-wide PFAC has provided feedback on OpenNotes and recommendations for improvements.
-Members also advised the OpenNotes research team on projects related to patient experience, safety, and coproduction of notes.
+Members have also advised the OpenNotes research team on projects related to patient experience, safety, and co-production of notes.